helium/erlang-dkg/README.md

 a manner tolerant of Byzantine faults.

 Some limitations, where this code does not implement the full protocol:
- - It does not implement the pessimistic phase (leadger change).
-We handle that using erlang-libp2p and relcast.
+ - It does not implement the pessimistic phase (leader change).
+Recovery (or rather retry) is handled outside of the protocol.
  - It does not implement the recovery phase.
 For our use case, we simply run a new DKG if a previous one didn't succeed.
  - It produces only one key, as it does not support round changes.